 Finally, the mat is run through heated rollers to squeeze out any remaining water and compress it into one continuous roll of paper that can be up to 30 feet wide.

-Types of papers for different purposes
+Types of paper for different purposes

 When the paper has the desired thickness, it may be colored or coated with special chemicals to give it a special texture, extra strength, or water resistance.
-As a last step, the paper rolls are cut to size and packaged for shipping to other facilities for additional processing to turn it into all sorts of specialized papers.
+As the last step, the paper rolls are cut to size and packaged for shipping to other facilities for additional processing to turn it into all sorts of papers.